bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 micro-SD slot), power up the board (either through the power or USB device connectors), and release the button.

-After about 20 to 30 seconds, you should see the 4 LEDs next to the Ethernet connector turned on.
+After about 10 to 20 seconds, you should see the 4 LEDs next to the Ethernet connector turned on.
 This confirms that reflashing went well.
 You are done!

 Then, remove the micro-SD card.